 Deanna Foong is a Research and Policy Advocate.
-Deanna’s work at CUAC is focused on policy and regulatory responses in relation to the energy retail market.
+Deanna’s work at CUAC is focused on policy and regulatory responses in relation to the energy retail market and water.
 Deanna is a qualified lawyer who holds a LL.B.
 (Hons) from the University of Hull (U.K.), a LL.M. in International Law from the National University of Singapore, a LL.M. and a Master of Conflict Resolution both from La Trobe University.
 Deanna has experience working for the Law Reform Committee of the Victorian Parliament, the Energy and Water Ombudsman of Victoria and the Dispute Settlement Centre of Victoria.

 Loren Days is a Research and Policy Advocate.
 She is a lawyer with a strong interest in policy advocacy and experience working in Victoria’s community legal sector, including a policy role with the Aboriginal Family Violence Prevention and Legal Service Victoria.
 She has also worked with the Human Rights Law Centre and consulted to the United Nations Children’s Fund.
 Loren has a Bachelor of Arts from Wellesley College, a J.D. from the University of Virginia and an LL.M. from the University of Melbourne.

 Martin Jones is a Research and Policy Advocate.
 Martin is an economist with several years' experience in energy policy research and analysis.
 He has worked as a researcher at the Centre for Energy and Environmental Markets at the University of New South Wales, and written on energy and climate policy for a range of media.
 Martin holds a Postgraduate Diploma of Economics from the University of Heidelberg, Germany, and a Bachelor of Commerce from Monash University.